Stochastic Shortest Path: Minimax, Parameter-Free and Towards Horizon-Free Regret: Preliminaries

 \paragraph{Learning formulation.} We consider the learning problem where the agent does not have any prior knowledge of the cost function $c$ or transition function $P$.
-Each episode starts at the initial state $s_0$ (the extension to any possibly unknown distribution of initial states is straightforward), and each episode ends \textit{only} when the goal state $g$ is reached (note that this may never happen if the agent does not devise an adequate goal-reaching strategy to terminate the episode).
-We evaluate the performance of the agent after $K$ episodes by its \textit{regret}, which captures the difference between its total cost over the $K$ episodes and the total expected cost of the optimal proper policy:
+Each episode starts at the initial state $s_0$ (the extension to any possibly unknown distribution of initial states is straightforward), and ends \textit{only} when the goal state $g$ is reached (note that this may never happen if the agent does not reach the goal).
+We evaluate the performance of the agent after $K$ episodes by its \textit{regret}, which is defined as

-where $I^k$ is the time it takes the agent to complete episode $k$ and $c_h^k$ is the cost incurred in the $h$-th step of episode $k$ when the agent visits state-action pair $(s_h^k, a_h^k)$.
-If there exists $k$ such that $I^k$ is infinite, we define~$R_K = \infty$.